The Sun Beetle

 Lightweight and recyclable

 The sun beetle is anchored in place by filling it with water.
 Finally, the solar beetle made of bioplastic, and therefore 100% reusable after work is done.
-The sun beetles can be made in any desired color, so that they enhance the landscape experience for the holiday maker.
+The sun beetles can be made in any desired colour so that they enhance the landscape experience for the tourists.
 Our levee beetles are bicoloured.
-The color changes by moving along it.
+The colour changes by moving along it.
 This is fun for the passer-by, the way there is different from the way back.
-And up close, it’s an intriguing array of color pixels
+And up close, it’s an intriguing array of colour pixels.